hatonthecat/Pokey-Linux/System/Intro.md

 Other software can bind to Yocto, ones that can auto build and run the OS- "bitbake" and "qemu," for example, which is included with the Yocto software.
 Bitbake is a core Yocto command, whereas Qemu wasn't developed by Yocto but is still important enough that it was included.

 That's like the laptop that you ordered having a 2nd window open and ordering not only the kit car, but a robotic arm that will assemble the parts you ordered once they are delivered.
 All with the press of a button.
 It takes some of the hobbyist effort out of it.
-But it's efficient, and can save time with multiple builds, kind of like a car assembly plant.
+But it's efficient, and can save time with multiple builds, kind of like a car assembly plant, so you can spend more time picking the trim or mods from aftermarket suppliers :)

 The history of the push button: https://psmag.com/environment/push-button-culture-51858/